nmeri17/suphle-docs/src/docs/v1/routing/index.md

 ##### Extracting CRUD to a module

 The default behavior is to output generated files into the first or titular module.
-Of course, nobody is expected to manage all the application's resources on one module.
-Doing so is antithetical to the concept of modular monoliths.
+As you are not expected to manage all the application's resources on one module, Doing so is antithetical to the concept of modular monoliths.
 In order to output the files into a different module, we are to specify the module's interface using the `hydrating_module` option.

 ```bash